1. What is Two Factor Authentication (2FA)?

 2FA stands for Two-Factor Authentication which is a special case of Multi-Factor Authentication.
 MFA is a security technique that uses more than one step to authenticate a user.
 For example, it can use something that the user knows (usually a password), something that the user has (a physical key, credit card, USB token, smartphone) and/or something that the user is (fingerprint, voice recognition, retina scan).
 We already use the first way (or factor) of authentication – you have to know your password to get access to your Kanbanize account.
 However, passwords alone do not provide the best security since there are various ways in which they can be stolen.
 So, if you are one of our customers who are concerned about the safety of their data, worry no more – we’ve got you covered!
-With the release of Kanbanize version 4.15 we are introducing the option to add a second factor to the login process.
-This second factor will be the user’s smartphone.
+2FA is available as an add-on (in combination with SSO) for subscription plans, you have to add it on to your Kanbanize subscription:

 Here’s how it works:

-1. The administrator of the account can turn on 2FA for each user (or all at once) from the Administration Panel:
+1. The Kanbanize Account Owners can turn on 2FA for each user (or all at once) from the Administration Panel:

 2. Once 2FA has been enabled for a user the next time he or she tries to log in a 2FA setup screen will appear: